Discrete Poincar\'e and Trace Inequalities for the Hybridizable Discontinuous Galerkin Method: Preliminary

-where $\pmb{n}_e^+$ and $\pmb{n}_e^-$ denote the outward normal vectors on each side of an interior face $e$, and $\pmb{n}_e$ represents the outward normal vector at the boundary for a boundary face $e$.
-Therefore, $\uh$ on each interior face is computed twice, reflecting the contributions from both sides of the face. $(\cdot,\cdot)_X$ will be used to denote inner product in $L^2(\Omega;X)$ when $X$ is a collection of simplexes while we use $\langle\cdot,\cdot\rangle_X$ if $X$ is one or a collection of faces.
+where $\pmb{n}_e^+$ and $\pmb{n}_e^-$ denote the outward normal vectors on each side of an interior face $e$, and $\pmb{n}_e$ represents the outward normal vector at the boundary for a boundary face $e$. {Meanwhile, following the previous notation, we denote by $u_h^+$ and $u_h^-$ the values of $u_h$ on the two sides of the face $e$, analogous to $f^+$ and $f^-$. } Therefore, $\uh$ on each interior face is computed twice, reflecting the contributions from both sides of the face. $(\cdot,\cdot)_X$ will be used to denote inner product in $L^2(X)$ when $X$ is a collection of simplexes while we use $\langle\cdot,\cdot\rangle_X$ if $X$ is one or a collection of faces.

 We designate $\Hone$ to represent for piecewise $H^1$ functions which is defined as

 We will use the operator $\gradienth$ to denote the broken gradient operator \cite{peraire2008compact}.
 In this context, $\gradienth f$ and $\gradienth\cdot \pmb{f}$ refer to functions that, when restricted to an element $K$, equal $\nabla f$ and $\nabla\cdot \pmb{f}$, respectively.
 The semi-norm for $\Hone$ is given by